yesoer/AlgorithmTheory/Greedy/Greedy.md

 Of course one should only consider those where the starting time is more or equal to the endtime of the lastly chosen Interval.

+#### Interval Partitioning

+**Problem :**
+Find the least number of timelines necessary so no intervals overlap.

+**Solution :**
+It's equal to the max number of overlapping intervals.
+One could also process one after another and if they don't fit into an existing timeline, a new one should be created.